ee-2/SurrogateGeneration/Readme.md

 - PHONE (phone and fax numbers)

 ### Input Format
-The Surrogate Generation System accepts any type of text with [BRAT](https://brat.nlplab.org/) annotations of the described entities.
+The surrogate generation system accepts any type of text with [BRAT](https://brat.nlplab.org/) annotations of the described entities.
 For each file to process the actual text without modifications ('.txt') and the annotations of the privacy-sensitive entities ('.ann') have to be provided separately.
 An example for the annotation format (the numbers denote the character offsets of the entities in the txt file):
 ```
 T1	FEMALE 6 11	Irene
 T2	CITY 126 132	London